hynek/structlog/docs/api.rst

    .. tip::

       If you use this processor, you may also wish to add structured tracebacks for exceptions.
-      You can do this by adding the :class:`~structlog.processors.json_tracebacks` to your list of processors:
+      You can do this by adding the :class:`~structlog.processors.dict_tracebacks` to your list of processors:

       .. doctest::

          >>> structlog.configure(
          ...     processors=[
-         ...         structlog.processors.json_tracebacks,
+         ...         structlog.processors.dict_tracebacks,
          ...         structlog.processors.JSONRenderer(),
          ...     ],
          ... )